amphib24/soc-reports/tempest-investigation/README.md

 to the C2 server `resolvecyber.xyz`.
 &nbsp;&nbsp;&nbsp;Following this event, the attacker was able to establish a successful SOCKS proxy using Chisel which was executed via `ch.exe`, enabling the attacker to mask the
 C2 servers’ identity by rerouting the traffic through`phishteam[.]xyz`.
-Further analysis indicates the attacker was able to gain SYSTEM-level access and establish and maintain long-term persistence via schedule tasks and new account creation, including membership in the local Administrators group.
+Further analysis indicates the attacker was able to gain SYSTEM-level access and establish and maintain long-term persistence via scheduled tasks and new account creation, including membership in the local Administrators group.
 This activity demonstrates a full attack lifecycle consisting of initial access, C2 establishment, privilege escalation, and persistence mechanisms.